christian-draeger/page-content-tester/README.md

     </dependency>
 </dependencies>
 ```

-#### Configure the Page-Fetcher
-- place a paco.properties file in your project under src/test/resources/
-    - you can override all default values from [paco.properties](https://github.com/christian-draeger/page-content-tester/blob/master/src/test/resources/pagecontent.properties) in your projects pagecontent.properties file (these settings will be used global)
-    - nearly all these values can be set individually for test methods and classes via Annotation as well (see __[Test Examples](#test-examples)__)
-        - annotated values will always win over global config

 - to get the best parallelization result of PageContentTester and don't having the overhead of finding the best setup add this parent pom to your pom.xml
-  - it will setup all the configurations for an efficient parallelization of your jUnit tests automatically, you don't need to configure jUnit yourself anymore
+  - it will setup all the configurations for an efficient parallelization of your jUnit tests automatically
+    - you can annotate single test classes with `@NotThreadSafe` if there are race conditions in your tests.
+This way you can isolate conflicting groups of tests, run them sequentially and still run other test classes in parallel.
+    In general it's always a matter of your test setup or the tests itself if race conditions prevent you from a parallel execution.
+The `@NotThreadSafe`-annotation should just be seen as little workaround as long as you make the affected tests work in parallel.
     - if you want to know what the exact predefined junit settings are just have a look at the pluginManagement section of the [parent pom](https://search.maven.org/#artifactdetails%7Cio.github.christian-draeger%7Cpage-content-tester-parent%7C1.0%7Cpom)
   - if you want to setup jUnit yourself just don't use the parent pom